serving eviction notice in California

 1. Compliance

-The tenant may pay the overdue rent, fix the lease violation, or vacate the property as requested.
+The tenant may pay the overdue rent (for a notice to pay rent) or vacate (for a notice to quit California).
 In such cases, the eviction process ends.
 To ensure a smooth resolution, it is recommended that the tenant communicate promptly with the landlord regarding their intentions.

 2. Non-Compliance

-If the tenant doesn’t comply, landlords must file an unlawful detainer lawsuit to proceed with the eviction.
+If a tenant fails to comply, landlords must file an unlawful detainer lawsuit to evict.
 This legal process allows landlords to regain possession of their property while ensuring tenants can present their side in court.
+This is where proper documentation of your rental eviction notice becomes critical.

 3. Legal Challenges

-Tenants may contest the eviction, raising claims such as improper notice or property habitability issues.
+Tenants may claim improper service of the California eviction notice or habitability issues.
 Landlords with strong documentation are better prepared to handle these disputes.
 To strengthen their case, landlords should maintain thorough records of all communications and conditions related to the rental property.

 4. Court Proceedings